 - Schools, colleges and universities

 - Private corporations

 Some students continue their education in graduate or professional schools, earning advanced degrees in political science, policy analysis, public administration, law or business.
 WMU offers an M.A. and Ph.D. in political science as well as a master’s degree in international development administration through the Department of Political Science.
-We also offer an MBA through the Haworth College of Business and will soon be offering law degrees through the Western Michigan University Thomas M. Cooley Law School.
+We also offer an MPA through the School of Public Affairs and Administration and an MBA through the Haworth College of Business.